 Part memoir and part journalism, Pure is a horrendous, granular, relentless, emotionally true account of how it feels to be taught – by parents, neighbors, teachers, and pastors – from the youngest age that one’s sexuality (including organs, physical body, and sexual impulses) is disgusting, a mind-set that can only lead to one place: that deep inside, the girl is disgusting, too.

 The writer of the piece, Lisa Miller, after detailing a little of her interaction with evangelicalism, explains of Klein’s book, “I have never seen anywhere a more intimate and heart-rending description of what it’s like to be 14 or 15 or 20 years old living under the expectations Evangelicals have about ‘purity’ – sexlessness, including virginity before marriage – and its antithesis.”

 She then points out that many females raised in the purity culture suffer much angst and fear upon marriage and the expectation that they need to go immediately from pure virgin to, “accommodating tigress in bed.”

-The article (and the book), of course, is anti-purity culture to an extreme that I reject.
-As a conservative Christian committed to adhering to the sexual ethics revealed in God’s Word, I believe that sex outside of the boundaries of marriage (between one man and one woman) is a violation of God’s holy standard.
-But, based on what the article reveals about Pure, the book does shed some honest light on the tragic effects produced by a mostly well-intentioned movement that is unfortunately based on an anemic Biblical anthropology and a sexual ethic rooted in a consumer mindset.
+The article (and the book), of course, holds positions and beliefs that I do not.
+As a conservative Christian committed to adhering to the sexual ethics revealed in God’s Word, I believe that sex outside of the boundaries of marriage lies about who Jesus is and his relationship with his Bride.
+However, based on what the article reveals about Pure, the Klein’s memoir does shed some honest light on the tragic effects produced by the so-called purity movement that is unfortunately based on an anemic Biblical anthropology as well as a sexual ethic rooted in a consumer mindset.